Absoluteness via Resurrection: Consistency strength

-In the previous theorem one notable case was excluded, i.e. $\Gamma = \SSP$.
-The best known upper bound for the consistency strength of $\RA(\SSP)$ is given in \cite[Thm.
-3.1]{tsaprounis:on_resurrection} where it is shown that in the presence of class many Woodin cardinals $\MM^{++}$ implies $\RA(\SSP)$ (according to Hamkins and Johnstone's terminology), although it is not clear how this result can be generalized to the axioms $\RA_\alpha(\SSP)$ we introduced.
-We know that $\MM^{++}$ can be forced by a semiproper iteration to get $\SPFA$ and $\SP = \SSP$.
-For $\RA_\alpha(\SSP)$ a similar idea has to be applied iteratively, in order to ensure that after each resurrection the equality $\SP = \SSP$ still holds.
-This led to the definition of $\RFA_\alpha^{++}(\Gamma)$ that was given in Section \ref{sec:absoluteness}.
+For classes $\Gamma$ that are iterable in $\MK$ alone (i.e., $\ALL$, axiom-$A$, proper, $\SP$, ${<}\kappa$-closed), the above result gives consistency relative to an $(\alpha)$-uplifting cardinal existing in a model of $\MK$, which in turn follows from the existence of a Mahlo cardinal (see Proposition \ref{pr:upliftingmahlo}).
+For $\Gamma = \SSP$, which is iterable assuming the existence of a proper class of supercompact cardinals, we obtain consistency relative to the existence of a Mahlo cardinal which is a limit of supercompact cardinals.
+This result does not fully match the best known upper bound for the consistency strength of $\RA(\SSP)$ given in \cite[Thm.
+3.1]{tsaprounis:on_resurrection}, where it is shown that in the presence of class-many Woodin cardinals $\MM^{++}$ implies $\RA(\SSP)$ (according to Hamkins and Johnstone's terminology).
+However, it is not clear how this latter result can be generalized to the axioms $\RA_\alpha(\SSP)$ we introduced.

-Furthermore, we cannot directly generalize the previous result to the $\SSP$-case: a function $f$ that is Menas for $(\alpha)$-uplifting for supercompacts defined in analogy to the one in Lemma \ref{lm:menas}, might fail to produce a lottery iteration $\PP^{\SP,f}_\kappa$ that forces $\MM^{++}$.
-Thus, in order to prove a consistency upper bound for $\RFA_\alpha^{++}(\SSP)$ we will change slightly the approach, replacing the lottery iteration with the category forcing $\UU^{\SSP}_\kappa$ introduced in \cite{viale:category_forcing}.